actualbudget/docs/docs/experimental/goal-templates.md

 |---|---|
 | #template schedule {SCHEDULE NAME} [{increase/decrease} {number}%] | Fund the upcoming scheduled transaction over time, increasing or decreasing the amount by the given percentage

-#### Examples

-Assuming the amount Scheduled for 'Insurance' the prior year was $1000, the below example would apply.
+As an example, assuming the amount Scheduled for 'Insurance' the prior year was $1000, the below would apply.

 | Category | Template line | Amount applied |
 |---|---|:---:|